-Additional Ethernet and/or MiniPCI slots may be connected to the board using the daughterboard connector, which supports the same devices as the RouterBOARD 500 series do.
+Additional Ethernet and/or MiniPCI slots may be connected to the board using the daughterboard connectors.
+Two connectors are provided, the longer connector (J4) is routerboard-pci type, same as used on RB600 and RB500 series devices.
+The shorter connector (J10) is routerboard-pcie type.